What you need:

 - An 8GB (or greater) USB stick

-In order to function properly, CloudReady needs to communicate with several Neverware services via https traffic on port 443, with the exception of final download of update payloads, which are signed and validated after download.
+In order to function properly, CloudReady needs to communicate with several Neverware services.
+Every Neverware service communicates via https traffic on port 443, with the exception of final download of update payloads, which are signed and validated after download.

 - CloudReady requires the ability to send https traffic to many Google endpoints in addition to the list above.
 If you are not already successfully using Chromebooks, you may want to reference